clover/remote-pay-cloud/README.md

 ```
 ##### Clean up the connection on exit of the window
 This should be done with all connectors.
-The following example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is displosed of.
+The following example uses jQuery to add a hook for the window `beforeunload` event that ensures the connector is disposed of.
 ```
 $(window).on('beforeunload ', function () {
     try {